Causes and Effects of Migration: Types of Migration

 - Brain drain: There has been a migration of Indian professional academicians, scientists, Engineers, etc. to foreign countries such as America Canada England, etc. The talent knowledge skills of such migrants contribute to the economic development of the host country does deprive our country of their skills and services which can be used to grow of development of our own country does phenomenal called as Brain drain.

 - Foreign exchange reserve: People migrate from one country to another country for employment.
 Employment in foreign countries enabled them to earn foreign currencies.
 The migrant can benefit the home country by sending the remittance to their family this helps the home country to a valuable foreign exchange reserve.

 - The fusion of cultures: Migration of people from one country to another country or one region to another reason or one from one city to another city involve different cultures.
 Differences in cultures would be more prominent in the case of international migration.
 Migration may cause the exchange and interaction of cultural traits such as food, habits, language, dressing pattern, etc. Migration may result in a change in lifestyle and the personality of the migrant.

 - Social problems: Continuous inflow of migrants to the particular city, region, state, or country result in serious socio-economic problems such as the growth of slums, increasing crime rates, the spread of diseases, social evils like alcoholism drugs addiction, etc.

 - Psychological problem People migrate to different places leave behind their families relatives friends and acquaintances. hence, they may feel lonely isolated, and homesick.
-Some people may also experience feelings of insecurity due to the new and different environment some migrant me feel the pressure of new job new accommodations new relationship etc.
+Some people may also experience feelings of insecurity due to the new and different environment some migrants feel the pressure of new jobs new accommodations new relationships etc.

 For More Notes Click Here